Internships and Apprenticeships

 Desired Qualifications and Education

-Interns generally have at least two years experience in growing row crops and in CSA management, and often come with whole farm management experience.
+Production-based internships are offered to applicants who have substantial previous experience in growing row crops, CSA management, and whole farm management.
 Other desired skills are machine skills and maintenance, animal husbandry, bookkeeping, marketing, teaching experience, skill in developing comprehensive farm plans, excellent communication skills, and a college degree in relevant field.
 Interest in writing publishable articles concerning education and farm production is a plus.

 Accommodations